wikimedia/jquery.i18n/README.md

 > NOTE: For jquery independent version of this library, see https://github.com/wikimedia/banana-i18n

-jQuery.i18n is a jQuery based Javascript internationalization library.
+jQuery.i18n is a jQuery based JavaScript internationalization library.
 It helps you to internationalize your web applications easily.

 This is a project by Wikimedia foundation's [Language Engineering team](https://www.mediawiki.org/wiki/Wikimedia_Language_engineering) and used in some of the Wikimedia Foundation projects like Universal Language Selector.